 Political insights are generated as the result of a political research campaign.
 Campaign analytics refers to the process of turning voter insights into tangible action.

 Data analytics refers to a series of processes and activities that aim to turn raw data sets into real, actionable information.
-Some of the most common ways these raw data sets present themselves are in the form of questions, comments, concerns, and observations made by participants in the study or survey; these are what are known as insights.
+Some of the most common ways these raw data sets present themselves are in the form of questions, comments, concerns, and observations made by participants in the study or political survey; these are what are known as insights.

 Political insights are generated as the result of a political research campaign.
 Campaign analytics refers to the process of turning voter insights into plans; plans which a campaign or party can better work to engage with their respective voting blocs.